acuenmu/1st-Test/Lesson-Plan-Zoom.md

 > :clock10: 1h

 📜  5) Group Activity using slides (3 snippets of CSS code): showing the snippets of the code you prepared, ask to identify all the advanced selectors used in it.
-After a bit of discussion, reveal the answer with the total and move to the next snippet.
+After a bit of discussion, reveal the answer highligthing every single one and move to the next snippet.

 💻  6) Working by pairs - using Zoom breakout rooms + CodePen
-- Activty 1 (class divided by pairs and breakoutrooms): ask to add 5 more languages to the list and use the selectors they want to show they can work with them in the code.
+- Activty 1 (class divided by pairs and breakout rooms): ask to add 5 more languages to the list and use the selectors they want to show they can work with them in the code.
+Link: https://codepen.io/abernier/embed/NWKmera?height=485&theme-id=0&default-tab=html,result
-of code using split the group into pairs and send

 (bring the students back to the main Zoom session to explain the instructions for the second activity)